stolostron/rhacm-docs/_pages/arch_builds.md

 ---
-permalink: /arch_builds
+permalink: /publish_builds
-title: "Portal refreshes"
+title: "Build and publish"
 ---

 We refresh weekly.
 These directions walk you through a refresh but also just an internal build to check for errors in between publish dates.